Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `GameObject` - The game object of the secondary controller influencing the current grabbed object.
+   * `GameObject` - The GameObject of the secondary influencing object of the current grabbed Interactable Object.

-The GetSecondaryGrabbingObject method is used to return the game object that is currently being used to influence this object whilst it is being grabbed by a secondary controller.
+The GetSecondaryGrabbingObject method is used to return the GameObject that is currently being used to influence this Interactable Object whilst it is being grabbed by a secondary influencing.

 #### GetUsingObject/0